Title tags are one of the most important on page SEO parameters and can’t be ignored if you are serious to rank on top of search results.

-Title Tag (also called Page Title) is what appears on the SERPs, social media snippets and the browser window.
+Page Title is what appears on the SERPs, social media snippets and the browser window.

 H1 tag appears as the title of the page, once you land on it.

-The majority of the modern-day CMSes (like WordPress) make the page title the same as H1 on their own.
+Modern-day CMSes (like WordPress) make the page title the same as H1, by defualt.

-Since both these tags help you describe what follows on the page, you should consider it as a funnel that helps you catch the user’s attention.
+Since both these tags help you describe what follows on the page, you should consider them as a funnel that helps you catch the user’s attention.